pantheon-systems/documentation/source/content/guides/domains/05-custom-domains.md

    - Note that if the Platform detects a CNAME record, the **Status** will show `Remove this detected record` on the line with the CNAME.
 Remove the CNAME from the DNS management service to avoid potential issues or interruptions.

 ## FAQ
-### I have existing custom domains which were previously connected and launched prior to the enforcement of Domain Verification, will those be impacted?
+### I have existing custom domains which were previously connected and launched prior to the enforcement of domain verification, will those be impacted?
 No. Any custom domains previously added or launched will not require explicit domain verification.
 However, if any of those domains are deleted by the customer and then re-added, the process of re-addition (whether to the same environment or any other environment) will trigger domain verification.

 ### Is pre-provisioning HTTPS now a requirement to connect a custom domain?
 Yes.
 Skipping HTTPS provisioning is no longer an option.

-### Is Wild Card DNS routing supported by Domain Verification?
+### Is Wild Card DNS routing supported by domain verification?
 Pantheon does not allow wild card domains to be directly added as a custom domain.
 Customers may point wildcard domains (eg: *.example.com) in their own DNS to Pantheon, but are still required to have specific domains (eg: mysite.example.com) added and connected to specific environments on Pantheon.

 ### How can I know which domains are still pending ownership verification ?